The job description read, in part:

 I also knew that at least one project was heavily into Macs.
 The third interviewer and I spent much of our time discussing the application his team works with, that I would therefore be working with.

 So, I thought I was making a simple administrative request when I asked the recruiter to pass on the information that I wanted to sure that the desktop system I was provided with would be a Macintosh.
-Imagine my surprise when the recruiter relayed the response he got back:

 Sorry, no, we need to have her system as replicated by our business customers which is a PC.
 Also she will have access to a Linux system too.